persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 - Outputs: used to specify the output file name and specify where to find the output variables in it.
-Similarly to the Inputs section, output varaibles are associated to a token.
+Similarly to the Inputs section, output variables are associated to a token.
 In addition, numerical format can be specified as in https://pyformat.info/ set of "new rules".
 Generated output files can be inspected using the "check output button".
 When clicked it will ask the user to choose a